axiom-org/axiom.org/src/docs/introduction.md

 Vue.

 The best way to learn about the Axiom system is to build a simple application on it.
-The "Getting Started" section of this documentation will explain how to get an account set up and how to deploy a simple static site to Axiom.
-The "Building Applications" section will explain how to build a slightly more complicated application.
+The [Getting Started](#docs-start) section of this documentation will explain how to get an account set up and how to deploy a simple static site to Axiom.
+The [Building Applications](#docs-build) section will explain how to build a slightly more complicated application.
 If you're interested in learning more, the later sections will go into more detail.

-Good luck!
+If you run into any bugs, we would really appreciate it if you report them in the [GitHub issues](https://github.com/axiom-org/axiom/issues).

+Thanks for reading!